 Traditional Patchwork Quilt Pattern and Tutorial (Part 1)

-Here is the first part of the patchwork tutorial to make the following quilt top.
-Future posts will contain step by step photo tutorials.
-The finished size is approximately 45″ x 59″.
+Here is the first part of the patchwork tutorial to make this quilt top.

 I have chosen four colours to make my quilt but if you want a more scrappy look just raid your stash!